Myth-OS/MythOS-Documentation/Declarations.md

 Global collective transformation begins at the level of individual transformation.
 Like a cell within a body, many healthy cells equate to a healthy whole.
 Individuals who are becoming stable and centered in their own sufficiency and purpose establish an optimal basis for synergistic collaboration with each other, thus realzing a thriving, intelligent, interdependent collective together.

-We must walk our talk, and in fact, maybe better not to talk before we are walking.

 3 - **EMPATHIC CIVILIZATION**